Itching to get away, even for a day, to enjoy the elusive sunny days of spring? Here are 25-day trips from Toronto to enjoy the best of spring.

 Niagara Falls [1 hr 30 minutes from Toronto]

-A quintessential Ontario adventure is a trip to Niagara Falls – the title that encompasses the three waterfalls that are the American Falls, Bridal Veil Falls, and Horseshoe Falls.
-The falls are a stunning vision of natural beauty in the day time and light up during the evenings.
+A quintessential Ontario adventure is a trip to Niagara Falls – the title encompasses the three waterfalls: American Falls, Bridal Veil Falls, and Horseshoe Falls.
+The falls are a stunning vision of natural beauty by day and light up at night.

 Warkworth [2 hrs from Toronto]

-Warkworth has become synonymous with the Warkworth Lilac Festival that runs through the month of May.
-It possesses a pervading rural charm and has a distinct well-preserved medieval castle that can be viewed over the rest of the structures and houses.
-Many enjoy a visit to the village for the historical buildings and artisan shops.
+Warkworth has become synonymous with the Warkworth Lilac Festival, which runs throughout May.
+It possesses a pervading rural charm and has a distinct, well-preserved medieval castle that can be viewed over the rest of the structures and houses.
+Many enjoy visiting the village for its historical buildings and artisan shops.

 Scandinave Spa Blue Mountain [2 hrs 10 minutes from Toronto]

 Soak in a Scandinavian Bath and transport yourself into another world, where your worries are gone and your body is rejuvenated.
-A trip to the spa in the Spring season is especially rewarding, as you are able to indulge in the natural beauty of the surroundings as well.
+A trip to the spa in the Spring season is especially rewarding, as you can also indulge in the natural beauty of the surroundings.

 Address: 152 Grey Road 21, Blue Mountains